shakaut/Ride-ETA-Prediction/README.md

 Test the App Here: https://ride-eta-prediction.streamlit.app/

-# Ride ETA Prediction App
+# Ride ETA (Estimated Time of Arrival) Prediction App

 A **Streamlit web application** that predicts the **Estimated Time of Arrival (ETA)** for a ride based on:
 - Distance (in km)